 An Update on Fiscal Sponsorship with CounterPULSE (October 2013)

 Thank you for your interest in our Fiscal Sponsorship Program.
-We are currently evaluating the program, and are not accepting any new applications for Fiscal Sponsorship at this time.
+We are currently not accepting any new applications for Fiscal Sponsorship at this time.
 There are other similar organizations, however, that we can suggest for Fiscal Sponsorship of your project: Intersection for the Arts and Dancers’ Group.
 These organizations are located in San Francisco and highly recommended by the CounterPULSE Staff for their excellent and attentive service.
 In addition, there is an online organization called Fractured Atlas which may be able to meet your needs as well.

 Again, thank you so much for your interest in CounterPULSE!
 We hope to finish our evaluation of our Fiscal Sponsorship program by the end of 2014, so please check back with this page around that time.
 We hope you’ll visit us soon, whether as a performer or an audience member, and sign-up for our email newsletter on our home page.